 Whilst sub-contracting has long been practiced, outsourcing and off-shoring the functions carried out by architects, engineers and construction management firms to others in the industry is relatively new.
-Barbados ranks along side Trinidad as a regional leader in these services.
-Its sizeable architectural and engineering firms have developed commercial presence in the other islands and have successfully exported their services to them from Barbados as well.
-The best prospects will continue to lie within the CSME in the near future.
+The best prospects will lie within the CSME in the near future.
 There are good prospects also in the UK market for engineering services.
-The UK is short of engineers and Barbados has a substantial number of engineers that are members of the UK Institute of Civil Engineers which will help to overcome potential resistance over the quality of service.
-Barbados is cost competitive.
-A target of increasing exports by US\$ 7.5 million over 5 years appears feasible.
+Dominica is cost competitive.
+A target of increasing exports by US\$ 2 million over 5 years appears feasible.